 Submissions should be emailed to firstname.lastname@example.org with the subject “Weekly Poem Submission,” “Essay Submission,” or “Leaf Submission” as applies.
 Attach a profile picture and include a one-sentence description of yourself.

 Leaf Magazine: For Leaf submissions, include your mailing address.
-If you wish, you may also include a short paragraph giving some background for the inspiration of your creative piece.
-Leaf submissions are accepted year-round, but our deadline for the 2021 Leaf is March 31st, 2021.
+You may submit to the Leaf year-round, but we begin reading submissions in February, and our deadline for Leaf submissions is March 31st of that same year.
 If you wish to send a physical copy of a submission, send it to the following address.
 Include your email address or phone number and your mailing address.
 If you want your submission back in case we don’t publish it, include a self-addressed, stamped envelope.
 The Curator: Leaf Magazine 11608 Greencastle Pike Hagerstown, MD 21740

 Poetry submissions: Poems are accepted based on their depth and quality of composition, and always at the discretion of the editors.
 We tend to publish poetry that isn’t trying to be something else—like a devotional, a theological opinion, or a list of God’s attributes.
 We would be glad to publish more religious poetry and more rhymed and bound poetry, but so often what we receive is unoriginal or not particularly poetic.
 Instead, poems should display poetic devices such as metaphor and imagery, and show the reader something fresh, deep, or delightful.
 But we enjoy a broad range of poetry, so if you’re unsure whether your poem fits us, please send it anyway!

 Prose submissions: We accept both fiction and creative nonfiction.
 Stories should be shorter than 8,000 words, though we may make exceptions in exceptional cases.